 (E) The dates of any hearings or trials that have been scheduled and any applicable deadlines (such as deadlines for responding to discovery or motions or for filing pleadings, motions, or other papers), and that the holding of such hearings or trials and any deadlines will not be affected by the withdrawal of counsel; and

-(2) The attorney shall file a motion with the Bankruptcy Clerk requesting permission to withdraw.
-The motion shall include the attorney’s certification that the attorney has given the client 14 days’ prior written notice of the attorney’s intention to request permission to withdraw in accordance with the provisions of BLR 9010-5b(1) by the method described in the motion and shall state, to the best of the attorney’s knowledge, the last known address and telephone number for the client.
-A copy of the notice shall be attached to the motion.
-The motion shall be accompanied by a notice to the client that any objection to the motion must be filed within 14 days after its service and the address of the Bankruptcy Clerk’s office where the objection may be filed.
+(2) The attorney must file a motion with the Bankruptcy Clerk requesting permission to withdraw.
+The motion m0ust include the attorney’s certification that the attorney has given the client fourteen days’ prior written notice of the attorney’s intention to request permission to withdraw in accordance with the provisions of BLR 9010-5(b)(1) by the method described in the motion and must state, to the best of the attorney’s knowledge, the last known name, address, telephone number, and e-mail address for the client.
+A copy of the notice must be attached to the motion.
+The motion must be accompanied by a notice to the client that any objection to the motion must be filed within fourteen days after its service and the address of the Bankruptcy Clerk’s office where the objection may be filed.

-(3) Fourteen days after service of the motion, the Bankruptcy Clerk shall submit the motion and any responses to the Bankruptcy Judge for action thereon.
+(3) Fourteen days after service of the motion, the Bankruptcy Clerk will submit the motion and any responses to the Bankruptcy Judge for action thereon.

 (c) Certificate of Consent to Withdrawal.
-An attorney wishing to withdraw may be relieved from the requirement to file a motion to withdraw by filing a Certificate of Consent with the Bankruptcy Clerk that has been signed by the client, the withdrawing attorney, and the substituting attorney, if one has been selected by the client.
-If the client has not retained substitute counsel, the Certificate of Consent shall include notice to the client of the matters set forth in subparagraph (b)(1) above.
+An attorney wishing to withdraw may be relieved from the requirement to send a notice of intent to withdraw and to file a motion to withdraw by instead filing a Certificate of Consent with the Bankruptcy Clerk that has been signed by the client, the withdrawing attorney, and the substituting attorney, if one has been selected by the client.
+If the client has not retained substitute counsel, the Certificate of Consent must include notice to the client of the matters set forth in subparagraph (b)(1) above.